 Most of the erosion that carved today's landscape occurred after the uplift of the Colorado Plateau sometime within the last 20 million years.
 Most of the major canyon cutting probably occurred between one and six million years ago.

 Even in this desert climate, water is the erosional agent most responsible for the carving of the landscape.
 The pull of gravity, in the form of rock falls or rock creep, plays a major role in the shaping of the cliff lines.
 Flash floods are an indication of geology in action, moving sediment downstream.
 What is eroded from the park ends up being deposited elsewhere.
 Wind is a minor agent of erosion here.

 The landforms are a result of different responses of various rock layers to the forces of erosion.
 Hard sandstone layers, like the red Wingate and the white Navajo Sandstones, form cliffs, which sometimes develop interesting weathering patterns, like tafoni.
-Softer shale layers, like the Chinle Formation, form slopes and low hills.
-The barren slopes found in many areas are due in part to the presence of bentonitic clays in the shale which make an inhospitable environment for plants.
+Softer mudstone layers, like the Chinle Formation, form slopes and low hills.
+The barren slopes found in many areas are due in part to the presence of bentonitic clays which make an inhospitable environment for plants.